KONGWAK HILLS

 Community planting days usually involve a morning of “planting out” a prepared revegetation site, followed by a social gathering over a meal afterward.
 The “planting season” takes place over the cooler months, June - September.
 Equipment used includes:

-Plants Individually potted tubestock or Hico trays of 40 plants.
+Indigenous Plants Propagated by local nurseries.
+Individually potted tubestock or Hico trays of 40 plants.
 Tubestock is usually laid out where it is to be planted.
 Hico plants are “popped” from trays and carried in buckets.
 Planters Hamilton and/or Pottiputki (to suit tubestock type).
 Tree guards Site and funding specific.
 Used to deter rabbits, wallabies, etc. Protective gear Gloves, sturdy footwear, rain and wind protection. |

 In 2000, I purchased a 32 ha. valley of ‘blue gum country’ at the top of the Powlett River catchment, in South Gippsland.